Here’s why female Uber drivers make 7% less than males

 • Men drive faster, which means they complete more trips than women.

-The study also concludes that, “The preference differences that contribute to pay differences in professional markets for lawyers and MBA’s also lead to earnings gaps for drivers on Uber, suggesting they are pervasive across the skill distribution and whether in the traditional or gig workplace.”
+The study also concludes that, “The preference differences that contribute to pay differences in professional markets for lawyers and MBAs also lead to earnings gaps for drivers on Uber, suggesting they are pervasive across the skill distribution and whether in the traditional or gig workplace.”

 The study doesn’t delve into why men and women are making the decisions they’re making, only that these are their choices.
 Outside research will tell you women may be choosing less profitable work hours or locations because of constraints beyond their control.
 They might only be able to work while their children are at school, for example.
 Women may be socially incentivized to make labor choices that are ultimately less lucrative than men make (this argument is the crux of Harvard professor Claudia Goldin’s work, which I highly recommend).